 Nonexistent in the core curriculum at many MBA programs 30 years ago, courses in professional responsibility and business ethics are now required within the core at all three of the schools profiled in this report.

-The Harvard course then poses difficult dilemmas set in diverse world regions in order to construct a framework for decision-making, and explores the elements of effective corporate governance.
+The Harvard course then poses complex dilemmas set in diverse world regions to construct a framework for decision-making and explores the elements of effective corporate governance.

 Which Concentrations are Most Popular?

-Concentrations, which some schools refer to as specializations, are focused subject areas where a student conducts research or scholarship.
-However, not all business schools require students to select concentrations, most notably Harvard and the Sloan School of Management at MIT.
+Concentrations, which some schools call specializations, are focused subject areas where a student conducts research or scholarship.
+However, not all business schools require students to select concentrations, most notably Harvard and MIT Sloan School of Management.

-Nevertheless, the current trend appears to be toward offering concentrations, probably because students believe they will be more competitive as job candidates if given the opportunity to specialize.
+Nevertheless, the current trend appears to be toward offering concentrations, probably because students believe they will be more competitive as job candidates if allowed to specialize.
 And even at schools like Harvard that don’t offer formal concentrations, those programs allocate as much as 50 percent of instructional time for electives that students can effectively use to build their own de facto concentrations.

 Summary: What is a Typical MBA Curriculum?

 In 2022, a typical curriculum at the world’s most popular business schools requires core coursework in six foundational areas: finance, marketing, accounting, leadership and teamwork, economic statistics and operations, and accountability and ethics.